-8.14 Digital and analog inputs and outputs
+7.15 Digital and analog inputs and outputs

-8.14.1 Analog Inputs (X3B)
+7.15.1 Analog Inputs (X3B)

 The servo amplifier is fitted with two programmable differential inputs for analog setpoints.
-AGND (X3B/13) must always be joined to the GND of the controls as a ground reference.
+AGND (X3B/13) must always be joined to controls-GND as a ground reference.